 Governance

 Vice President Falkner referenced the proposed changes to the Bylaws recommended by the Governance committee.
-Many of the changes were either stylistic or corrective, but also included clarifications to the roles of each Board position.
-The listed order of vice presidents was also changed to a simple alphabetical one so as not to imply a hierarchy of importance.
+Many of the changes were either stylistic or corrective but also included clarifications to the roles of each Board position.
+The listed order of vice presidents was also changed to a simple alphabetical one so as to not imply a hierarchy of importance.

 Vice President Falkner also referred the Board to a separate set of changes that came from the AACRAO Office regarding the definition of a member.
 These changes include removing the requirement that an institution be accredited by a Council for Higher Education Accreditation (CHEA) recognized agency, and changing the status of all for-profit institutional members to affiliate members.
-The Board agreed with these changes preliminarily, but asked that the Governance committee review them in detail to ensure that the language and intent is consistent with the rest of the Bylaws and the Articles of incorporation.
-They also asked Executive Director Reilly to engage the association’s legal counsel to review the changes and make recommendations as appropriate.
+The Board agreed with these changes preliminarily but asked that the Governance committee review them in detail to ensure that the language and intent is consistent with the rest of the Bylaws and the Articles of Incorporation.
+They also asked Executive Director Reilly to engage the Association’s legal counsel to review the changes and make recommendations as appropriate.

 Finance and Investments